zisshh/SkillSwap/README.md

 - `Deployment`: Docker and Docker Compose
 - `Tools`: Google Cloud Console (OAuth), MongoDB Compass, Postman, Docker, Docker Compose, VSCode, Git, GitHub.

-## Screenshots

-See the screenshots of the project in the screenshots folder.

 ## Installation